bestlzk/burp-content-type-converter/README.md

 Content-Type Converter
 =========

-Burp extension to convert XML to JSON, JSON to XML, x-www-form-urlencoded to XML, and x-www-form-urlencoded to JSON.
+Burp extension to convert Content-Type

 Requirements: Java 8 (Due to issues with one of the libraries it only works on Java 8.
 I have not had any problems with Burp using Java 8.)